-- Other psittacine species such as conures, small, medium, and large parrots, and macaws should be fed a diet consisting of greater than 50% commercial pellets with a goal of exceeding 70% commercial pellets. - Pellet and seed must be mixed in food receptacle provided to birds. - Psittacine birds with specialized diets are exempt from eating pellets (e.g., Lorikeets). - Canaries, finches, dove, and quail may be fed an all-seed diet. - Fresh fruit and/or vegetables should be offered as appropriate. - Hand feeding birds: - Birds being hand-fed must be housed in appropriate enclosures suitable in size for the number of birds. - o Hand-fed birds must be given formula mixed fresh before every feeding. - The formula temperature, when fed, must be within the range of 102-105 degrees F. - o All feeding utensils must be clutch specific and cleaned after every feeding.
+- Psittacine birds with specialized diets are exempt from eating pellets (e.g., Lorikeets). - Canaries, finches, dove, and quail may be fed an all-seed diet. - Fresh fruit and/or vegetables must be offered as appropriate. - Hand feeding birds: - Birds being hand-fed must be housed in appropriate enclosures suitable in size for the number of birds. - o Hand-fed birds must be given formula mixed fresh before every feeding. - o The formula temperature, when fed, must be within the range of 102-105 degrees F. - All feeding utensils must be clutch specific and cleaned after every feeding.